 National and International Honours and Awards

 The following honours and awards are in the gift of the BMFA/SMAE, the RAeC, and the FAI respectively, and are in recognition of the devotion and efforts made by individuals to the benefit of their organisations.
 Should you wish to nominate someone for an award there are, of course, certain procedures to follow and a booklet called "Awards Information & Procedure" comprehensively explains the awards and procedure in detail.
 There is also a formal Nomination Form that must be used for the nomination.
 Both these documents are available to download from the link below

-Download the Awards Procedures Booklet and Nomination Form
+Download the Awards Procedures Booklet and the Nomination Form

 Fellowship of the SMAE.
 Awarded to a long standing member who over many years has served the Association with distinction and selfless loyalty.

 Honorary Membership of the SMAE.
 Awarded in consideration of special qualifications, or for many years has served the Association, and the model aircraft movement.

 BMFA Certificate of Merit.
 Awarded to a member or group of members who have served the Association and the cause of model flying by meritorious endeavour.

 Ray Malmstrom Award.
 Awarded for services to model flying outside the framework of the Association.